softleader/dockerctl/README.md

 ### Shell tab-completion

-Place this command in your `.bash_profile` or other startup script, e.g.:
+Place this command in your `.bash_profile` or other startup script, e.g.

 ``` sh
 echo "source <(dockerctl completion bash)" >> ~/.bashrc  # for bash users